There are many different types of doors available as options.

 Without any doubt, this is the strongest material of all three types of bi-fold door materials.
 Aluminium delivers several other perks – it’s lightweight and easy to operate.
 Also, the smaller frames leave out additional space for more glass for a better outside view.

-Moreover, due to the strength of the metal, aluminum can be used for coastal locations or places where the door would be frequently exposed to sunlight.
+Moreover, due to the strength of the metal, aluminium can be used for coastal locations or places where the door would be frequently exposed to sunlight.

 All in all, aluminium is quite well-rounded when it comes to bi-fold doors.
 Although aluminium bi-fold doors are the most expensive option, they can exceed 30 years of life easily which is considerably more than the timber and uPVC counterparts.
 Last but not least, you get thinner frameworks with a stronger and more durable construction that will surely deliver perfect views.